Lennox Bacela

-Lennox Bacela (born 13 April 1983) is a South African football (soccer) player who played as a striker. in the Premier Soccer League.
+Lennox Bacela (born 13 April 1983) is a South African soccer player who played as a striker. in the Premier Soccer League.

 Early life

 Lennox was born in Knysna in 1983 and grew up in a very liberal and open-minded family.
 School years were spent at York High in George and, after matriculating, Lennox spent a year interning at First National Bank which later led to his financial clerk position at George Municipality.
 Another year in finance made him realize he wanted to follow a more active path in life, so he further explored his sporting talents and enlisted in the Vodacom League Games (second division).